cs1302uga/cs1302-tutorials/algo-analysis.md

 1. Define the problem size = `n`; then

-2. Degine the set of key processing steps.
+2. Define the set of key processing steps.

 Think of this as identifying the units.
 We need to define the problem size and set of key processing steps the same way for all of the algorithms we wish to